pohlm01/master-thesis/2_preliminaries.typ

 To issue the final certificate, the @ca must send this pre-certificate to at least two independent #gls("ct")-logs, which will ensure the certificate is logged publicly to an append-only log.
 In return, each log provides a @sct to the @ca for including it in the final certificate.
 Subsequently, the @ca returns the certificate with the embedded @sct:pl to the @ap, which can use it whenever a @rp connects thereafter.
-At the same time, Monitors are constantly watching the logs and possibly notify a @ap for every certificate issued on their name.
+At the same time, Monitors constantly watch the logs and possibly notify an @ap for every certificate issued under their name.
 In addition to Monitors, there are also Auditors -- not shown in the figure -- that check the consistency of the log.
 This includes the append-only property, that all certificates are actually logged as promised, and that the log provides the same answers to all clients, independent of the location or other properties~@certificate_transparency.
 If the answers provided differ, this is called a #emph[split-view] attack.